gormshackelford/metadataset/README.md

 sudo apache2ctl restart
 ```

-## Install an SSL certificate and enable https
+## Installing an SSL certificate and enabling https
 Comment out the following line in `001-metadataset.conf`:
 ```
 # WSGIDaemonProcess...